 The range of motion may be decreased.
 Fever is not present in 50% of the patients.

-In advanced disease, bony collapse, spread of the infection underneath the posterior longitudinal ligament, or frank epidural abscess may cause compression of the spinal cord or nerve roots.
+In advanced disease, bony collapse, the spread of the infection underneath the posterior longitudinal ligament, or frank epidural abscess may cause compression of the spinal cord or nerve roots.

 Radicular signs followed by neural deficit suggests epidural abscess.
 [Spinal epidural abscess occurs in 5-18% of cases]